elizavetasemenova/gp_concentration_response/README.md

 The kernel implemented in the Stan file, is a changepoint kernel with a steep transition function (see Supplement).

-To avoid installing rstan, one can run the model in the cloud using Kaggle R kernel: https://www.kaggle.com/lizasemenova/gp-concentration-response
+To avoid installing rstan, one can run the model in the cloud using Kaggle R kernel: https://www.kaggle.com/lizasemenova/gp-concentration-response.
+One needs to create a Kaggle account in order to be able to use Kaggle's R kernel.